 CAU does not discriminate on the basis of sex in its education programs and activities and is required under Title IX of the Education Amendments of 1972 and Title IX's implementing regulations not to discriminate in such a manner.
 The prohibited sex discrimination covers sexual misconduct, including, but not limited to, sexual harassment and sexual violence, and extends to employment in and admission to such programs and activities.
 Inquiries concerning the application of Title IX may be referred to the Department of Education's Office for Civil Rights (OCR) or the University's Title IX Coordinator:

-Ramona Roman Human Resources Business Partner/Title IX Coordinator 223 James P. Brawley Drive NW, Harkness Hall, Room 206 Atlanta, Georgia 30314 (404) 880-6158 Email: rroman@cau.edu the institution's police department or campus safety office, or local law enforcement personnel by a victim, witness, other third party or even the offender.
-It does not matter whether or not the individuals involved in the crime, or reporting the crime, are associated with the institution.
+Ramona Roman Human Resources Business Partner/Title IX Coordinator 223 James P. Brawley Drive NW, Harkness Hall, Room 206 Atlanta, Georgia 30314 (404) 880-6158 Email: rroman@cau.edu

 Campus Security Authority